Tatsunami stable: History

 In April 2011, the stable's last sekitori at that point, the Mongolian wrestler Mōkonami, was forced to retire after being found guilty of match-fixing.
 Tatsunami stayed five and a half years without any wrestlers in the top two professional divisions, before Meisei was finally promoted to jūryō after the September 2016 tournament.
 Meisei made the top division in July 2018.
 Another notable member is Hanakaze, who holds the distinction of having the longest career in the centuries long history of sumo, a career that began in 1986, one year before his current stablemaster.

 The stable's success was reflected in its postwar status as the leading stable in its ichimon or group of stables, which was called Tatsunami-Isegahama ichimon until 2006, when it became simply Tatsunami ichimon (reflecting the decline of the old Isegahama stable under former ōzeki Kiyokuni's leadership).
 However, in 2012, due to the head coach voting against the ichimons will in the Sumo Association's board elections, Tatsunami stable moved to the Takanohana ichimon.
 Tatsunami Ichimon then renamed itself Isegahama Ichimon in January 2013.
 Tatsunami stable went independent in 2018, but after the Sumo Association indicated that stables must belong to an ichimon, it aligned itself with the Dewanoumi group.

 The stable's foreign recruit is Hōshōryū, the Mongolian nephew of former yokozuna Asashōryū, who joined the stable in November 2017 and made his first tournament appearance in January 2018.
-He became a sekitori in November 2019 and reached the top division in September 2020, was promoted to komusubi in March 2022, and elevated to sekiwake in September 2022.
+He became a sekitori in November 2019 and reached the top division in September 2020.
+He was promoted to komusubi in March 2022, elevated to sekiwake in September 2022, and was promoted to ōzeki after winning his first top-division championship in July 2023.
+Hōshōryū was promoted to yokozuna in January 2025.
 In November 2020, Akua became the fifth member of Tatsunami stable to reach the top division under the present stablemaster, following Ōhinode, Mōkonami, Meisei and Hōshōryū.

 In July 2021 Meisei became the first Tatsunami stable wrestler to reach the komusubi rank since Tomonohana in 1994 and for the September 2021 tournament he became its first sekiwake since Kitao in 1985.

+In February 2024, two of the stable's wrestlers received a letter of commendation from the Tokyo Fire Department for providing first aid to an 87-year-old man drowning after a cardiac arrest in the public baths.